 Energy production facilities and transmission lines are also prominent features of the landscape.
 The Energy Strategy 2050 and the need to build new facilities for the use of renewable energy will have a major impact on landscape change in the years to come.

-The expansion of buildings, roads and leisure facilities takes place, for the most part, at the expense of farmland, which has declined in recent decades (by 2.3% between 1996 and 2009 and by 3.2% between 1985 and 1997).
+The expansion of buildings, roads and leisure facilities takes place, for the most part, at the expense of farmland, which has declined in recent decades.
 Ecologically valuable structures such as hedges, individual trees and stone mounds in flat locations (which are particularly suited to cultivation) are especially under pressure.

 3. Diverse landscapes, changes to cultivated land, urban sprawl, landscape fragmentation (state)

-Switzerland has a rich stock of extremely varied landscapes, some of which are natural and cultural landscapes of international significance: the Swiss Alps Jungfrau-Aletsch-Bietschhorn region in the cantons of Bern and Valais, Monte San Giorgio in the canton of Ticino and the Sardona Tectonic Arena in the canton of Glarus are the three sites in Switzerland that have been classified as World Heritage Sites.
+Switzerland has a rich stock of extremely varied landscapes, some of which are natural and cultural landscapes of international significance: the Swiss Alps Jungfrau-Aletsch region (BE/VS), Monte San Giorgio (TI), the Sardona Tectonic Arena (GL) and the ancient beech forests in the valleys of Lodano, Busai and Soladino (TI) and on the Bettlachstock (SO) are the four sites in Switzerland that have been classified as World Heritage Sites.
 Switzerland’s World Heritage Sites also include landscapes, namely the terraced vineyard of Lavaux and the Rhaetian Railway line in the Albula/Bernina region.
-The mire-rich Pre-Alpine landscape of Entlebuch in Lucerne was added to the list of UNESCO Biosphere Reserves in 2001, followed by the Val Müstair Biosphere – Swiss National Park – in 2010.

 Despite the slight reduction, settlement growth remains a driver of increasing urban sprawl, the unregulated growth of settlements in undeveloped areas.
 The appearance of the landscape is being increasingly transformed from an open landscape to a heavily developed and engineered one.

-The fragmentation of the landscape by transport routes and settlements has increased significantly since the 1980s.
-The size of the areas that have not been fragmented has declined as a result.
+As a result of new transport facilities, fragmentation also continues to increase, although the rate has slowed in comparison with the 1980s and 1990s.
 The Central Plateau is the area most fragmented by transport routes, with more than half of all Switzerland’s road links located there.

 The increasing fragmentation of the generally diminishing area available to near-natural habitats for plants and animals means that their populations are being divided into small isolated groups.
 A few years of high mortality or low reproductive success could be sufficient to wipe such populations out entirely.

-The agricultural areas in the mountain region are shrinking as meadows and pastures that are no longer used are becoming overgrown with bushes.
+In the mountain region, the agricultural areas – and especially alpine farming areas – are shrinking as meadows and pastures that are no longer used are becoming overgrown with bushes.
 In the long term, this development leads to the loss of the species communities associated with these landscapes and of landscape diversity.
 However, biodiversity can increase in the short term and the original vegetation of the natural landscape becomes re-established in the forest.

 The acceleration of such changes increases the pressure on landscape quality.
 A high level of building activity, buildings that are not very adapted to local environments and extensive monoculture areas adversely affect the character, beauty and diversity of a landscape.
-As a result, landscapes lose their typical local and regional characteristics, and the services they provide in relation to regional identity diminish.
+As a result, landscapes lose their typical local and regional characteristics, undermining the key services provided by the landscape (recreation and health, identification and confidence, aesthetic pleasure and attractiveness of a location).

 The Swiss parliament ratified the European Landscape Convention in September 2012.
 This convention of the European Council, which came into force in Switzerland in 2013, provides an important basis for landscape policy at European and national levels.